emsesp/EMS-ESP32/README.md

 Here's my top things I'm still working on:

-- Make an ESPurna version.
-ESPurna is a lovely framework that takes care of the WiFi, MQTT, web server, telnet & debugging.
 - Complete the ESP32 version.
 It's surprisingly a lot easier doing the UART handling on an ESP32 with the ESP-IDF SDK.
 I have a first version beta that is working.
 - Find a better way to control the 3-way valve to switch the warm water off quickly rather than deactivating the warm water heater each time.
 There is an unsupported call to do this, but I think its too risky and experimental.
 I'd love to get my hands on an Nefit Easy, sniff the packets being sent and reverse engineer the logic.
 Anyone help?